 Viewing Security Events

-- Select WAF from the lefthand menu bar
+- Select Analytics from the left-hand menu bar then the WAF tab

-- Under the Overview tab, paste the Reference ID into the Security Events search bar
+- Paste the Reference ID into the Security Events search bar

 (This will display all requests with matching Reference IDs, to assist with finding patterns in requests)